Post 21 Day Program

 Technology for Today

-Let's face it, in today’s world, technology is everywhere and crucial to being inclusive and competitive in all aspects of society and work.
-From cell phones to texts, to social media and ipads, and apps, and blogs, and oh my….
+Let’s face it, in today’s world, technology is everywhere and is crucial to be inclusive and competitive in all aspects of society and work.
+From cells phones, to texts, to social media and iPads, and apps, and blogs, and oh my….
 Our gang needs to keep up with the times!
-Technology helps support communication, organization, self-expression, collaboration, socialization, information acquisition, creativity, and at times safety and security.
+Technology helps support communication, organization, self-expression collaboration, socialization, information acquisition , creativity , and at times safety and security.
 This prevocational prerequisite will explore forms of assistive technology, a variety of communication formats such as texting, effectively using and interpreting emails, and various organizational and creative technology tools of many trades.
+Experiences include group participation in a fantasy football league , utilizing online shopping avenues as well as contributing to social media for the program.

 Experience and Exposure

-Learning on the move!
-This community-based course covers providing a multitude of meaningful experiences in a wide variety of settings.
-Daily living, academic, work, and functional skills will be used in natural community settings such as stores, banks, doctors' offices, parks, restaurants, post offices, and malls to provide relevant and applicable learning opportunities.
-Every skill is embedded in functional and transferable use and mastered concepts are applied to increasingly wider community settings.
+Learning on the Move!
+This community-based course provides a multitude of meaningful experiences in a wide variety of settings.
+Daily living, academic, employment, and functional skills are applied naturally in community settings such as stores, banks, doctors' offices, parks, restaurants, post offices, and malls.
+A comprehensive range of experiences provides relevant and applicable learning opportunities.
+Learned skills become functional and transferable as they are mastered and are applied to increasingly wider community settings.
 We only truly know something when it can be generalized over and over.
-All applied skills will be relevant to the individual, facilitate independence, be age-appropriate, and in natural and integrative environments.
+The development of skills is relevant to the individual, facilitates independence, age age-appropriate, and in fostered in natural and integrative environments.

 Daily Schedule